-I’d been wanting to travel for a long time and a long cycle tour seemed the best way to soak up the vast treasures that the world had to offer.
-There have been some terribly tough times along the way but that’s all part of the fun when you look back on it.
+I had been wanting to travel for a long time and a long cycle tour seemed the best way to soak up the vast treasures that the world had to offer.
+It was a life defining journey, the most difficult and best decision I have yet made, an experience i wouldn’t trade for anything.